hyperhq/docs.hyper.sh-hyper/Feature/storage/volume.md

 Instead, you can avoid the failure by specifying a non-directory place to mount the source file, e.g.:

     $ hyper run -d -v /etc/hosts:/mnt/hosts ubuntu:14.04

+### Shared Volumes

+Shared volumes are provided through an official NFS image and the `--volumes-from` option.

+To use shared volumes, you need to create a container using `hyperhq/nfs-server` image.
+It runs a customised nfs-ganesha server and automatically exports all attached volumes via NFS protocol.
+After that, you can import shared volumes from the created `hyperhq/nfs-server` container with `--volumes-from` option.

+For example, following commands will create two shared volumes (`/data1` and `/data2`), and import them in the two `busybox` container (`test1` and `test2`).
+Container `test1` and `test2` will each have two shared volumes attached to directory `/data` and `/data2`.

+    $ hyper run --name mycontainer -d -v /data1 -v /data2 hyperhq/nfs-server
+    $ hyper run -d --name test1 --volumes-from mycontainer busybox
+    $ hyper run -d --name test2 --volumes-from mycontainer busybox

+NOTE1: Recursive mounting is not allowed, e.g. you cannot re-mount the NFS volumes from containers `test1` and `test2` to a third one `test3`:

+    $ hyper run -d --name test3 --volumes-from test1 busybox
+    hyper: Error response from daemon: Cannot recursively import volumes from test1.
+    See 'hyper run --help'.

+NOTE2: `--volumes-from` source container must be created with hyperhq official image (`hyperhq/nfs-server`).
+Trying to import volumes from containers of other images will be rejected.
+E.g.,

+    $ hyper run -d --name foo busybox
+    $ hyper run -d --volumes-from foo busybox
+    hyper: Error response from daemon: volumes-from source container is created from busybox rather than the official image hyperhq/nfs-server.
+    See 'hyper run --help'.